-Evangeline Parish as a whole has a population of over 35,000 people, and the incorporated towns range in size from about 9,000 people (Ville Platte) to about 400 (Chataignier and Turkey Creek).
+Evangeline Parish as a whole has a population of about 34,000 people, and the incorporated towns range in size from about 9,000 people (Ville Platte) to about 400 (Chataignier and Turkey Creek).
 Our parish seat, Ville Platte, is the home of Chicot State Park.
 The parish is also home to the State Arboretum, adjacent to Chicot Park, and to Crooked Creek Recreational Area near Pine Prairie.
 Ville Platte has the Smoked Meat Festival, the Cotton Festival, a wonderful Swamp Pop Museum, the Tournoi (a knights of old ring jousting tournament that is part of the Cotton Festival), and of course “Squirrel Day” (when many families take to the woods to begin hunting season).
 Basile has the Swine Festival, and Pine Prairie has the Boggy Bayou Festival.
 Mamou has its Cajun country Mardi Gras (including masked riders on horseback and fleeing chickens), its Veteran’s Day parade, and Saturday morning KVPI broadcasts in French from the “famous Fred’s Lounge.”
 Overall, this parish knows how to have fun, and pretty much wherever you go the boudin is excellent.

-We welcome volunteers.
+Evangeline Parish Library welcomes volunteers.
 If you are interested in volunteering with us, or would just like to learn more about the Evangeline Parish Library, or if you have any questions or concerns, please give me a call at (337) 363-1369 or cell (337) 831-4281, or email me at email@example.com.

 Friends of the Library are also doing a paver fundraiser.
 You can see examples of the pavers on display in the courtyard of the main library.
 For more information, please check out the Friends page on this website.
-The pavers are an impressive way to leave a permanent message of support for the library and also honor family members if you wish.
+The pavers are an impressive way to leave a permanent message of support for the library and also to honor family members if you wish.